Aireville Park, Skipton, 19th June 2022.

 20th

-Last night I pitched my tent by the River Forth, and aligned my tent in sight of Stirling Castle.
+Last night, I pitched my tent by the River Forth and positioned it to watch Stirling Castle.

 Stirling castle.

-After a lift south from the A9 / M8 roundabout, I arrived at the Battlefield of Bannockburn.
-The monument was not empty, a jubilant ancestral presence was all about enthusiastically celebrating, profoundness of it allbought tears to my eyes.
+I reached the Battlefield of Bannockburn after receiving a ride south from the A9 / M8 roundabout.
+The monument wasn't empty; a joyful ancestral presence was partying and celebrating, and the profound meaning of it all brought tears to my eyes.

 Bannockburn?